weepy/attr/README.md

 ### .value

   contains the current value.
-Use to get value without running the getter (most useful for computed properties)
+Use to get value without running the getter (most useful for computed attr)

 ### .old